Tenby: Tourism

 Attractions include the two sheltered, sandy beaches and the coastal boat trips to Caldey Island.
 St Catherine's Island is tidal and the site of St Catherine's Fort a 19th-century Palmerston Fort.
-Tenby has shops, pubs and restaurants to cater for visitors.
+Tenby has shops, pubs, and restaurants that cater to visitors.
 The Sunday Times rated Tenby's Castle Beach the best beach in the UK in 2019.